OCamlPro/drom/docs/sphinx/_sources/quickstart.rst.txt

 :code:`drom` has two purposes:

-* It's a tool to easily create OCaml projects: :code:`drom new PROJECT` will create a complete OCaml project, with all the required files for :code:`opam` and :code:`dune`, plus additional files for documentation (Sphinx and Github Pages) and CI (Github Actions).
+* It's a tool to easily create OCaml projects: :code:`drom project PROJECT` will create a complete OCaml project, with all the required files for :code:`opam` and :code:`dune`, plus additional files for documentation (Sphinx and Github Pages) and CI (Github Actions).